moosejaw/ct6045-assignment/README.md

+# Introduction
+This repository contains the supplementary code for the CT6045 assignment.
+Instructions on how to run each piece of code are available in this file.
+You should read the sections of this file in order, as one section may depend on you having run another piece of code from a previous section.

 # Setting up the virtual network
 ## Installing Docker
 The virtual network runs in Docker containers.
 There are two containers in total.
 One is for running the Apache web server with a dummy web page and the other is for running the traffic scripts.